Commonwealth Local Government Forum (CLGF)

 The proposed payment schedule is as follows:

-- 20% - On approval of inception report and project plan as well as the high-level context for the Guidelines based on a synthesis of desktop research and case studies.
+- 20% - On approval of inception report and work plan for the assignment.